w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 The outflow is determined by the following mechanisms:

-- **Burned tokens:** at the end of each spending period lasting
+- **Burned tokens:** at the end of each spend period lasting
   {{ polkadot: 24 days on Polkadot, 1% :polkadot }}{{ kusama: 6 days on Kusama, 0.2% :kusama }} of
   the available funds are burned, respectively.
 - **Treasury proposals & Bounties:** they make up the largest share of outflow tokens to the community and need to be approved by governance.
-Then, payouts occur at the end of a spending period.
+Then, payouts occur at the end of a spend period.
-- **Tips:** smaller payouts directly to grantees that can happen within a spending period.
+- **Tips:** smaller payouts directly to grantees that can happen within a spend period.

 ## Treasury Tracks